ViktorKuzmanov/Tesla-Stock-Price-Tracker/README.md

 # Tesla-Stock-Price-Tracker
-Python script that gets the current tesla stock price from website and sends you the price via email.
+Python script that sends you email whenever there is change is price on tesla stock by the amount you typed (currently 10).

-You can put this file on server and execute the script every hour or so